-- 'You' or 'your' means the person who has purchased this policy and who is named as the policyholder on your certificate of insurance. - 'We', 'our', or 'us' means Southern Cross Pet Insurance Limited. - 'Pet' means the cat or dog named on your certificate of insurance. - 'Plan' means the type of policy and level of cover you selected and any optional extras you added, as shown on your certificate of insurance. - 'Policy' means the contract between us, made up of your application, this policy document (including any document that is incorporated by reference, such as the Vitamin and Mineral Supplement Schedule), your certificate of insurance, and any variation to any of these that we communicate to you.
+- 'You' or 'your' means the person who has purchased this policy and who is named as the policyholder on your certificate of insurance. - 'We', 'our', or 'us' means Southern Cross Pet Insurance Limited. - 'Pet' means the cat or dog named on your certificate of insurance. - 'Plan' means the type of policy and the excess and co-payment you selected, as shown on your certificate of insurance.

-- Your 'policy period' is the 12-month period between your policy start date and policy end date, as shown on your certificate of insurance. - 'Includes' or 'including' means includes without limitation (it does not limit what else is included). - 'Welcome pack' means the pack we send you when you first start a policy with us.
+- 'Policy' means the contract between us, made up of your application, this policy document (including any document that is incorporated by reference), your certificate of insurance, and any variation to any of these that we communicate to you. - Your 'policy period' is the 12-month period between your policy start date and policy end date, as shown on your certificate of insurance. - 'Includes' or 'including' means includes without limitation (it does not limit what else is included). - 'Welcome pack' means the pack we send you when you first start a policy with us.
 It includes your policy document and certificate of insurance. - 'Renewal pack' means the pack we send you at your policy renewal.
 It includes your policy document, certificate of insurance and details of any changes we have made to the policy document.

 You'll also notice that some words in this policy are in italics, like this.
 These words also have specific meanings.
-They are defined on page 37.
+They are defined on page 31.